Killing of Kirill Denyakin: Civil suit

 In February 2012, after the grand jury refused to indict Rankin on criminal charges, the judge in the civil suit ordered a trial so that a jury could hear the case against the respondents.

 As early as May 2011, Denyakin's lawyers had disputed Rankin's claim that Denyakin had lunged at him, stating that with a blood alcohol of 0.28%, three-and-a-half times the state threshold for driving under the influence of alcohol, Denyakin would not have been able to walk or talk straight, let alone lunge or fight.
 In court, they argued that Denyakin could not have had his hands in his pants as the witness stated, because he had a bullet wounds on his hands but no holes in his jeans.

 After hearing three days of testimony, the jury returned its verdict on March 3, 2012, finding that Rankin had not violated Denyakin's civil rights by using excessive force, did not act with gross negligence, and did not commit unprovoked assault and battery causing death.
 A subsequent appeal by Denyakin's family was unsuccessful.

-Shooting of William Chapman
+Killing of William Chapman

-In 2015, news media drew comparisons between the shooting of Kirill Denyakin and the death of a young, unarmed African-American man who had also been shot by Officer Rankin.
-Rankin shot William Chapman from several feet away in April 2015, following a struggle after having attempted to arrest him for shoplifting in a Wal-Mart parking lot in Portsmouth.
+In 2015, Rankin shot William Chapman from several feet away in April 2015, following a struggle after having attempted to arrest him for shoplifting in a Wal-Mart parking lot in Portsmouth.
+News media drew comparisons between the Rankin's killing of Denyakin and killing of Chapman, a young African-American man who, like Denaykin, was found to be unarmed.
 On September 3, 2015, Rankin was indicted on a charge of first degree murder.
 On August 4, 2016, Rankin was found guilty of voluntary manslaughter in the case.